jupyter/docker-stacks/README.md

 The server logs appear in the terminal.
 Visiting `http://<hostname>:8888/?token=<token>` in a browser loads JupyterLab, where `hostname` is the name of the computer running docker and `token` is the secret token printed in the console.
-The container remains intact for restart after the notebook server exits.
+The container remains intact for restart after the Jupyter Server exits.

 ```bash
 docker run -p 8888:8888 jupyter/scipy-notebook:33add21fab64